MarioniLab/simpleSingleCellResults/work-1-reads.knit.md

 Similarly, the quantity of each spike-in transcript was measured by counting the number of reads mapped to the spike-in reference sequences.

 Counts for all genes/transcripts in each cell are available from ArrayExpress using the accession number [E-MTAB-5522](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-5522).
-We download both the count tables (in the "processed files") as well as the metadata file using the *[BiocFileCache](https://bioconductor.org/packages/3.8/BiocFileCache)* framework.
+We download both the count tables (in the "processed files") as well as the metadata file using the *[BiocFileCache](https://bioconductor.org/packages/3.9/BiocFileCache)* package.
 This saves the files to a local cache (`raw_data`) and avoids re-downloading them if they are already present.